masterpatrickpl-coder/doominstallscripts/README.md

-Some scripts to install doom and compile it via wsl
+Some scripts to install doom and compile it in linux via wsl